Posted in Motorcycle Accidents on March 27, 2015

 We don’t know that that is what happened here; we do know that this sequence of events is not unusual, however.

 In some of these cases, the cyclist loses their life.
 In other cases, the motorcyclist is badly injured but can recover with surgeries, long periods of physical rehabilitation and extended periods away from work.
 Their medical bills can be astronomical.

 Who should pay for those damages?
 The motorcyclist or the person driving a car and who pulled out in front of the bike?
-Talk to an experienced motorcycle accident attorney to fight for full and fair compensation that can help you recover from your injuries.
+Talk to an experienced Glendale motorcycle accident lawyer to fight for full and fair compensation that can help you recover from your injuries.